MaibornWolff/codecharta/visualization/README.md

 ```

 > To follow/watch the steps the e2e test is performing, deactivate headless mode in `jest-puppeteer.config.js` (and maybe set the `slowMo` parameter)

+## Run in Docker container

+You can use this via docker compose or as a standalone container.
+This section will deal with how to use the visualization as a standalone container.
+For information on how to use this with docker compose, please check out [Docker Getting Started]({{site.baseurl}}{% link _docs/01-04-docker-containers.md %})
+We assume that you already installed docker, if not, you have to do that before!

+To containerize the visualization, please follow the below listed steps.

+-   Start the docker container: `docker run -d -p 80:9000 codecharta/codecharta-visualization`.
+This detaches the container and exposes port 80 on the container and port 9000 on the host.
+-   Open `localhost:9000` in your browser and you can already use the visualization!

 # JSON structure